mbreughe/CarND-Behavioral-Cloning-P3/writeup_report.md

 I played around with batch sizes as well and found that the largest number I tried (512) achieved significant better results.

 I used 33% of all data as validation data.

+I tried a couple of additional cropping layers and fully connected layers, but did not find this useful.
+The Nvidia architecture is already highly tuned for this task.
+The dropout of 0.5 that I added seemed better than other values I tried.

 #### 4. Appropriate training data